cockroachlabs/workshop_labs/lab2_student_instructions_query.md

 # Lab2 Query Tuning Workshop

-In this lab we will experiment we will explore how to use the admin user interface and show how to time travel.
+In this lab we will explore how to use the admin user interface and use time travel queries.

 ## Connecting to CRDB